curi/fi/docs/ex-parsing/collection-max.md

 ## I can explain the acronyms if need be.

 ```
+if :: conjunction
-explain :: verb
+    can :: verb
         i :: pronoun
-    can :: aux verb
+        explain :: infinitive
-    acronyms :: noun
+            acronyms :: noun (object)
                 the :: det
-        if :: prep
-            need :: verb
-                be :: aux verb
+    be :: verb
+        need :: noun
 ```

 ## It is a poor argument of my superior reason, that I am unable to make justice be apprehended and felt in the most necessary cases, without the intervention of blows.